MicrosoftDocs/ATADocs/ATPDocs/deploy/migrate-from-ata-overview.md

 > - Perform post-migration checks and verifications
 > - Decommission ATA

+> [!IMPORTANT]
+> This migration guide is designed for Defender for Identity sensors only, and not standalone sensors.
-> [!NOTE]
+>
 > While you can migrate to Defender for Identity from any ATA version, your ATA data isn't migrated.
 Therefore, we recommend that you plan to retain your ATA Data Center and any alerts required for ongoing investigations until all ATA alerts are closed or remediated.
 >

-> [!IMPORTANT]
-> This migration guide is designed for Defender for Identity sensors only, and not standalone sensors.
->
+> [!NOTE]
+> The final release of ATA is [generally available](https://support.microsoft.com/help/4568997/update-3-for-microsoft-advanced-threat-analytics-1-9).
+ATA ended Mainstream Support on January 12, 2021.
+Extended Support will continue until January 2026.
+For more information, read [our blog](https://techcommunity.microsoft.com/t5/microsoft-security-and/end-of-mainstream-support-for-advanced-threat-analytics-january/ba-p/1539181).

 ## Prerequisites

 To migrate from ATA to Defender for Identity, you must have:

-- An Azure Active Directory tenant with at least one global/security administrator, so that you can create a Defender for Identity instance.
+- **An Azure Active Directory tenant with at least one global/security administrator**, so that you can create a Defender for Identity instance.
 Each Defender for Identity instance supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.

-- .Net Framework version 4.7 or later.
+- **.Net Framework version 4.7 or later**.
 You may also need to restart your domain controller if your current .Net Framework version is not 4.7 or later.

-- An environment and domain controllers that meet Defender for Identity sensor requirements.
-For more information, see [Microsoft Defender for Identity prerequisites](prerequisites.md).
+- **An environment and domain controllers that meet Defender for Identity sensor requirements.** For more information, see [Microsoft Defender for Identity prerequisites](prerequisites.md).

-- Verification that all domain controllers you plan to use have sufficient internet access to the Defender for Identity service.
+- **Verification that all domain controllers you plan to use have sufficient internet access** to the Defender for Identity service.
 For more information, see [Defender for Identity proxy configuration requirements](configure-proxy.md).

 ## Plan your migration